masak/alma/ROADMAP.md

 The first track is still the *raison d'être* for 007.
 The second track rounds 007 off as a nicer tool to work with.

+See also the [Reach Hacker News completeness](https://github.com/masak/007/issues/335) issue, which outlines some shorter-term plans.

 ### Macro track

 * The big focus is [quasi unquotes](https://github.com/masak/007/issues/30), a